rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 to keep track of what instruction to execute next, i.e., it stores the memory address of the next instruction.
 Think about what happens when a function call occurs.
-The instruction pointer must changed to point to the function in memory, but the old instruction point must also be saved so that the CPU can return to where it was before.
-Given that there instruction pointer register can only store a single address, we have to find some other place to save the old pointer.
+The instruction pointer must changed to point to the function in memory, but current value of the instruction pointer must first be saved so that the CPU can return to where it was before (i.e., the calling function).
+We call this saved value, the return address.
+Given that the instruction pointer register can only store a single address, we have to find some other place to save the old pointer.
 The answer is to put it in memory, but where in memory?
 That's another job for the stack.

 With our new knowledge of return addresses, we can now understand was is causing the segmentation fault.
 We overflow the buffer, which overwrites